bitshares/docs.bitshares.org/_sources/integration/apps/cliwallet.txt

 In order to allow RPC calls for wallet operations (spend, buy, sell, ...) you can choose between pure RPC or RPC-HTTP requests.
 In this tutorial, the latter is prefered since well established libraries make use of the RPC-HTTP protocol.

+The cli-wallet can open a RPC port so that you can interface your application with it.
+You have the choices of
+* websocket RPC via the ``-r`` parameter, and
+* HTTP RPC via the ``-H`` parameter:

 To enable RPC-HTTP in your wallet you need to run:

 .. code-block:: sh